 Because different types of pectins behave differently, it's best to use the version listed in the recipe you are using.
 If you find the jam or jelly set too hard or too soft, you can always adjust the amounts accordingly.

-Other fruits, especially very ripe ones, have relatively little pectin.
-Think of strawberries and raspberries, which are easily squashed.
-For these fruits, without added pectin, making a properly-set jelly or jam may require adding lots of sugar, cooking for excessively long times, or both.
-If you're looking to make a jelly from fruits like strawberries, adding some pectin is a healthier alternative to adding more sugar.
-Adding pectin shouldn't noticeably change the flavor.
+Pectin is used to thicken recipes that include low-pectin fruits.
+Some fruits, especially very ripe ones, have relatively little pectin.
+Strawberries and raspberries, for example, are easily squashed, demonstrating how they are low in the "glue" that helps build the fruit's structure.
+For these fruits, without added pectin, making a properly set jelly or jam may require adding lots of sugar, cooking for excessively long times, or both, which results in a jam or jelly that tastes less like the fruit.

-To find out how much pectin is in your fruit, try this test.
-Combine one tablespoon of grain alcohol and one teaspoon of your fruit juice.
+To find out how much pectin is in the fruit, combine 1 tablespoon of grain alcohol and 1 teaspoon of the fruit's juice.
 If it sets up firm, it's high in pectin.
-If it becomes a loose, gelatinous mass, it's medium on the pectin scale.
-If it doesn't set at all, or forms slivers of gel, it's low in pectin.
+If the mixture becomes a loose, gelatinous mass, it's medium on the pectin scale.
+If it doesn't set at all or forms slivers of gel, it's low in pectin.

 Pectin can also be used in other dishes that require food to gel or thicken and as a fat substitute in some baked goods.